djangamane/sba_ISM/docs/paywall-ux-requirements.md

 - Progress tab: `Streak booster` CTA opens full paywall.
 - Settings/Profile: static list tile `Manage Subscription` that navigates to paywall when not premium, and to subscription settings when premium.
 - Settings/Profile: static list tile `Manage Subscription` that launches the Stripe billing portal when premium is active.
+- Stripe success should deep-link to `/payment/success`; cancel to `/payment/canceled` so users see clear messaging after leaving Checkout.
 - Deep links: support `sba://paywall` to open `PaywallScaffold` with optional query `source`.

 ## 3. Visual & Motion Details